Skip to main content Skip to secondary navigation

 Preventing Human Extinction

-Is human extinction inevitable?
-Is it necessarily bad for the planet?
-What might we do to avert human extinction?
-Although 99.9% of all species that have ever inhabited Earth are now extinct, the subject nonetheless poses deeply disturbing implications for us humans, the only species that can anticipate its own demise.
-This course will explore several plausible scenarios by which human extinction could occur within the next 100 years.
-We’ll study the psychological, social, and epistemological barriers that frequently derail efforts to avert these catastrophes.
-We will also explore approaches to assessing these risks, strategies that could reduce them, and better ways to think and act as we move inevitably toward our uncertain future.
-Students will engage with these issues via academic reading, apocalyptic fiction, group discussion, writing, and role-playing.
-We will consider the role of human agency in the evolution of these risks, their prevention, and our responsibilities as 21st-century citizens.
+99.9% of all species that have ever inhabited Earth are now extinct, including 12 species of the genus Homo.
+The threat of human extinction is global, and it is driven by social, economic, technological and political forces operating at global scales.
+This course will explore several plausible scenarios by which human extinction (or near-extinction) could occur within the next 100 years.
+In this course, we will study the psychological, social, political, economic and epistemological barriers that frequently derail efforts to avert these catastrophes.
+We will explore diverse approaches to understanding these risks, strategies that could reduce them, and better ways to think and act as we move into an uncertain future.
+Students will engage these issues through academic reading, apocalyptic fiction, group discussion and writing.
+We will consider the role of human agency in the evolution of these risks and their prevention, and our responsibilities as 21st-century citizens.

 Global Health Research Methods Retreat